Emerge-Lab/gpudrive/README.md

 <details>
   <summary>Download the dataset</summary>

-- To download the dataset you need the huggingface_hub library (if you initialized from `environment.yml` then you can skip this step):
+To download the dataset you need the huggingface_hub library

 ```bash
 pip install huggingface_hub